nwutils/nw-global-installer/README.md

 * The builder will eventually be published as an node module on npm, so that it can be version controlled, installed, and used as a build tool by others.
 * It would be useful to accept a JSON file as the settings input for the builder so they could be stored inside the `package.json`.
 Then that file can be fed into the CLI as `nw-global-installer ./package.json` or something similar.
 * Not sure exactly where the best place to store the downloaded shared NW.js versions is.
 Open to suggestions.
-* Would be nice if the windows version also came with an uninstaller.
+* Would be nice if the Windows version also came with an uninstaller.
   * Should have checkbox that says "Remove NW.js 0.57.1 (may be used by other applications)" when uninstalling?
 * May be better to have the desktop/start menu shortcuts point to a small exe that checks the `package.json` file, then checks to see if NW.js is still installed and if not, start downloading/installing it first, then when done, launch the app normally.
 This would be a sort of self-repairing system in case someone uninstalled a different NW.js based app and removed a shared NW.js install that was still needed.
 This may be overkill though, as the user could just re-install the software they broke.